jwstegemann/fritz2-docs/Attributes and CSS.md

 ---
 # Attributes and CSS

-To create rich HTML-interfaces you will want to use a variety of attributes.
+To create rich html-interfaces you will want to use a variety of attributes.
 In fritz2 there are several ways to easily achieve this depending on your use case.

 You can set static values for each `Tag` for `class` and `id` by using the optional parameters of its factory function:
 ```kotlin